Guilty Gear has Justice. Most of her attacks have long reach, a typical Punch-Slash-Heavy Slash combo could take a large chunk of health off.

 Broly uses the huge ki sphere attack 5 times in a row(one is a super in normal conditions) which each one doing as much damage as a single one would normally do, and can fill half the screen with energy blasts faster than most characters can shoot one.

-BlazBlue, also from Arc System avoids this somewhat as both bosses (Hakumen and Nu-13) are considered generally balanced.
-However, they (as well as two other characters, Rachel and Ragna) have "Unlimited" versions which fit this trope to a tee, with the exception that they can be unlocked and played.
+BlazBlue: Calamity Trigger, avoids this somewhat as both bosses (Hakumen and Nu-13) are considered generally balanced.
+However, they (as well as two other characters, Rachel and Ragna) have "Unlimited" versions which fit this trope to a tee, with the exception that they can be unlocked and played as.
+With some exceptions, Unlimited characters have more health than the regular ones.

-Unlimited Nu's drive attacks summon two swords at once instead of one, her Legacy Edge summons out more swords from the gate, her Calamity Sword fires 4 swords instead of one, and she has super-meter auto-gain.
+Unlimited Nu's drive attacks summon two swords at once instead of one, her Spike Chaser is always the full-charged version, her Legacy Edge summons more swords from the gate, her Calamity Sword drops 4 Big Fucking Swords instead of one, and she has super-meter auto-gain.
 She is the final boss in most characters' Arcade Modes.
-She comes back in Continuum Shift as Unlimited Lambda, with everything stated above and more now that Lambda has more moves at her disposal.

-Unlimited Rachel can do Sword Iris without the Lobelias as a requirement, and both it and its super version go in either two ways: one summons four in a row in front of her, and the other one is a delayed strike in which the second lightning bolt tracks the opponent.
-Her strikers also last longer and she has super meter auto-gain.
+Unlimited Rachel can do Sword Iris without the Lobelias as a requirement, and there's two versions of it: one summons four lighting bolts in a row in front of her, and the other one causes one bolt to strike at Rachel's position and a second, delayed bolt that tracks the opponent.
+Her Drive gauge regenerates faster.
+Her summons also last longer and she has super meter auto-gain.
 She is the final boss in Nu's Arcade Mode.

 A quick mention must be given that the end of almost everyone's arcade mode you have to beat Unlimited Nu.
 The exception being the two boss characters of the game.
 On the PS3 version, the earlier bosses give you bronze trophies.
 Unlimited Rachel gives a Silver Trophy when you defeat her, and she lives up to the challenge.
 If you do really well though, you can fight Unlimited Ragna as a Bonus Boss who will give you a gold trophy.
 Speaking of which...

-The worst of them all is Unlimited Ragna, who is always in Blood Kain, is faster, and stronger.
-And he also has super meter auto-gain as well as his drive moves healing him even more than usual.
-And Triple Health!
-He is the True Final Boss of Calamity Trigger's Arcade Mode and the final boss for Hazama/Terumi's Arcade Mode in Continuum Shift.
+Unlimited Ragna is always in Blood Kain, is much faster, stronger and has three-times as much HP.
+And he also has super meter auto-gain and his drive moves heal him even more than usual.
+He is the True Final Boss of Calamity Trigger's Arcade Mode.

-Unlimited Noel is faster, can fire all 3 versions of her Optic Barrel in succession, fires 3 missiles if the gun hits with Fenrir, fires 5 missiles without bullets with Thor, and her Chain Revolver moves can now be done more times.
+Unlimited Noel is faster and is more maneuverable in the air, her Muzzle Flitter grab can be done from further away, she can fire all 3 versions of her Optic Barrel in succession, fires 3 ending shots if the initial minigun hits with Fenrir, fires 5 missiles without bullets with Thor, and her Chain Revolver moves can now be done more times.

-Unlimited Taokaka has faster Drive attacks, can chain any move into any other move, and her "This is for the tuna!" super now does 100 hits.
-Also her Hexa-Edge can now be done in the air.
+Unlimited Taokaka has faster Drive attacks, even better mobility, can chain any move into any other move, her Kitty Litter Special throw 3 objects at the same time, and the bowling ball she throws with the C version of the move doesn't disappear until it goes offscreen and can combo opponent endlessly if it hits a grounded opponent, and her "This is for the tuna!" super now does 100 hits.
+Also her Hexa-Edge can now be done in the air, and her Almost Becoming Two! lasts longer.

-Unlimited Litchi has enhanced versions of her Three Dragons move that move farther and deal multiple hits, and her All Green now makes 3 energy geysers appear.
+Unlimited Litchi has enhanced versions of her Three Dragons move that move farther and deal multiple hits, she has a Yin-Yang system taken from Jam that is charged just by her normal moves and enhances her Three Dragons further, she has a "parry" move that can charge her Yin-Yang gauge, her ground dash is basically a Flash Step, and her All Green now makes 3 energy geysers appear.

 Unlimited Bang has 20 Nails instead of 12, can now autoguard everything with his Drive attacks, and can use his B and C shuriken the same way as his A and D shurikens.
 All of his special moves except his nails now add to his Fu-Rin-Ka-Zan meter, and his command throws add 4 symbols instantly, as well as the ground version teleporting him a short distance to reach the opponent.
 And his Heavenly Phoenix goes across the screen.
+His umbrella DD also rains more nails.
 He's basically Continuum Shift Bang but with benefits.

-The upgrade to the console version of Continuum Shift changed every Unlimited character from Calamity Trigger.
-And Continuum Shift Extend also adds even more movesets to these already horrible characters (seen here).
+The upgrade to the console version of BlazBlue: Continuum Shift changed every Unlimited character from Calamity Trigger.
+And Continuum Shift Extend also adds even more movesets to these already horrible characters (seen here);

-Unlimited Ragna no longer has triple health, but he still has his insane movement speed and his other attributes.
+Unlimited Ragna still has his insane movement speed and his other attributes.
 To make matters worse, any attack that involves his sword now drains health like his D moves.
-He also has a new followup to Dead Spike to make it more useful, which can be easily comboed after his Hell's Fang followup for massive damage.
-But none of that compares to the worst part about him - he can do Devoured By Darkness without meter.
-Extend gives him a Distortion drive where he launches towards the enemy in an attempt to grab them For Massive Damage.
+He also has a new followup to Dead Spike to make it more useful, which can be easily comboed after his Hell's Fang followup.
+Extend gives him a DD where he launches towards the enemy in an attempt to grab them For Massive Damage.
 He is the final boss in Jin's and Hazama's Arcade Modes.

 Unlimited Noel now has the old versions of her supers as regular moves, and Thor shoots the normal spray of bullets before the 5 missiles.
-Extend gives her a new distortion where she dashes on her opponent, and if she hits, she'll blow them up.
+Her Spring Raid special now does 3 somersault kicks, and can be easily linked to Thor.
+Extend gives her a new distortion where she dashes on her opponent, and if she hits, she blows them up.

 Unlimited Rachel fires out 3 Lobelias from her cannon instead of just 1.
 She also has her old Sword Iris back from before which goes in a random pattern.
 And her Tempest Dahlia now fires out even deadlier objects than before and does not depend on the Silpheed gauge.
 Extend gives her a homing Sword Iris-esque distortion that doesn't consume her Lobelias at all.

 Unlimited Taokaka now has a new special and two new supers.
 One of them summons a bunch of Kaka kittens to stampede upon the opponent, and the other throws a series of objects at the opponent.
 All of her attacks that can be charged are now unblockable when fully charged, and do an insane amount of damage.
-Her projectile-throwing moves throw 3 objects at the same time, and the bowling ball she throws with the C version of the move doesn't disappear until it goes offscreen and can combo opponent endlessly if it hits a grounded opponent.
 Her Drive attacks have a much slower startup and thus are much harder to combo and can't be aimed to as many directions but they move much faster once they actually begin and if they connect, do absolutely ridiculous amounts of damage and can kill any character in 2-4 hits.
 Extend gives her yet another distortion where a Kaka kitten will bring a bomb and try to stay close to the opponent until the bomb goes off.

-Unlimited Tager is the same, but Gadget Finger no longer requires the opponent to be knocked down.
-His drive attacks and 6A can also be charged, and his Astral Heat is now performed with 1D, as well as his super which is 1C.
-His super-fast magnetic projectile now consumes only half of his magnetic gauge instead of all of them.
-Extend gives him a Megaton Punch as a new super.
+Unlimited Tager is the same as before, but Gadget Finger no longer requires the opponent to be knocked down.
+His drive attacks and 6A can also be charged.
+His Astral Heat can be performed as easily (just 1D/3D) as his Unlimited Genesic Emerald Tager Buster.
+Extend gives him Terra Break as a stand-alone DD.

 Unlimited Bang borrows the 3-hit command combo and teleport from Chipp Zanuff.
 He now also has a multi-hit aerial auto-combo as a new super (which is also based on Chipp's super, Zansei Rouga).